 How Much Does a Wedding Planner Cost?

 The critical question!
 As an accredited member of the UKAWP (UK Association of Wedding Planners), my fee for full wedding planning follows the standard industry rate of 10% –15% of the total budget, according to the complexity of the requirements and how many days the wedding celebrations last –a single day or spread over a destination weekend.
 A minimum spend applies if your wedding budget is lower than my minimum fee.
 If you prefer, am happy to negotiate a fixed fee based on your anticipated budget so that you know from the start what the fee will be and that it doesn't fluctuate according to your final decisions on the menu, flowers and production for example.
 I also offer a payment plan so that you can schedule regular payments and spread the cost in the run up to your wedding date.
-When you consider how much a photographer or videographer charges for their work, and align it to the 20 or more days I might spend organising your wedding, you will see if offers very good value!
+When you consider how much a photographer or videographer charges for their work, and align it to the number of meetings we'll be having as well as the 20 or so days of office time I'll be dedicating to your wedding organising, you will see if offers very good value!